SlavikSlavikoff/social-and-stats-plugin/docs/testing.md

 # Social Profile Plugin – Testing Guide

-This plugin ships with an isolated PHPUnit test suite, integration smoke scripts, and manual verification steps.
+This plugin ships with an isolated PHPUnit test suite, integration smoke scripts, and manual QA steps.
 Follow the checklist below before releasing a new build.

 ## 1. PHP Unit/Feature tests